What is dengue?

 The disease mostly occurs in Africa, Asia and India.

-Chikungunya60+ countries are endemic for Chikungunya 8 million cases were reported globally between 2004 and 2017*
+Chikungunya60+ countries have reported outbreaks across Asia, Africa, Europe and the Americas 8 million* cases were reported globally between 2004 and 2017

 Source: WHO data 2018